ruslankotl/DP5/docs/source/config_anatomy.rst

 calc_force_constants
 ^^^^^^^^^^^^^^^^^^^^^
 Use to include Hessian calculations in DFT optimisation.
-Speeds up convergence.
+Default is ``false``.
+Speeds up optimisation convergence.

 opt_step_size
 ^^^^^^^^^^^^^^
 Optimisation step size (in Bohr or radians).
-Default value is ``0.3``
+Default value is ``0.3``.

 num_processors
 ^^^^^^^^^^^^^^
 Number of processors for each DFT calculation.
+Default is ``1``.

 memory
 ^^^^^^^